 Rock the Boat

-Let us explain: Just like changing a tire, but off a giant earth mover, Buchanan sends a mechanic armed with a powerful torque-multiplying wrench that allows a human to exert the 1600 foot pounds of torque necessary to break each nut free.
+Let us explain: Just like changing a tire, but off a giant earth mover, a Lyman-Morse mechanic armed with a powerful torque-multiplying wrench that allows a human to exert the 1600 foot pounds of torque necessary to break each nut free works each nut loose.

 Once all the nuts have been removed and the keel cradle’s protective scaffolding is ready around the outside of the Swan 100’s keel, the vessel is straddled by the Travelift to essentially “shake the keel loose”.